BundyBujet/Calculator/README.md

 [4] - Type Casting.

-it was challanging But I learned alot.
+it was challenging But I learned a lot.

+note: this is a linear calculator I'm still working on this project in pair with my learning journey.

+---

+1.00v:

+1-simple one operation calculator

+---

+1.10v:

+1- fixed some bugs

+2- added multi calc

+3- add some styling

+---

 link to Live Demo : https://bundybujet.github.io/Calculator/